Sep 26

 In my first few years of business it was all about trying to get sales and make money.
 Every conversation seemed haunted by the spectre of failure, and tainted by the pressure I put on myself.
 This is not fun.

 So my parting tip for freelance beginners is to make having fun a part of your business plan.
-Forget about all the stuff you think you should be doing (including what I'm saying here, if you want!) and decide for yourself what a fun and exciting business looks like to you.
+Forget about all the stuff you think you should be doing and decide for yourself what a fun and exciting business looks like to you.
 Then do it.

 Created with